leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw1.md

 #### Question 5
 If our population of interest was all the news articles from NYTimes in March 2020.
 What type of sample would you say we have?

+#### Question 7
+Please list one data quality issue that you have noticed and articulate why this may impact our study on the commenters' behavior depending on the gender of the author?